 - Barker’s Tidal Model of Mental Health Recovery is widely used in mental health nursing.

-- Focuses on the fundamental care processes of nursing, is universally applicable, and is a practical guide for psychiatry and mental health nursing.
+- It focuses on nursing’s fundamental care processes, is universally applicable, and is a practical guide for psychiatry and mental health nursing.

 - Theory of Comfort

 - “Comfort is an antidote to the stressors inherent in health care situations today, and when comfort is enhanced, patients and families are strengthened for the tasks ahead.
-In addition, nurses feel more satisfied with the care they are giving.”
+Also, nurses feel more satisfied with the care they are giving.”

 - Patient comfort exists in three forms: relief, ease, and transcendence.
 These comforts can occur in four contexts: physical, psychospiritual, environmental, and sociocultural.